 Participants said they appreciated the opportunity to collaborate and learn from students around the world.

-Members of another SIPA team, Sun Community, proposed the creation of an online market platform to improve access to solar energy for low income households in Chile.
-Team members Anders Engild MIA ’18 and Gabriel Guggisberg MPA ’18 agreed that the conference presented a valuable an opportunity to hear about the unique challenges facing different countries.
+Members of another SIPA team, Sun Community, proposed the creation of an online market platform to improve access to solar energy for low-income households in Chile.
+Team members Anders Engild MIA ’18 and Gabriel Guggisberg MPA ’18 agreed that the conference presented a valuable opportunity to hear about the unique challenges facing different countries.

 “Most students presented solutions to problems that were specific to their country—issues we had never experienced in our country,” wrote the team members in response to a SIPA News inquiry.
 “It was valuable to see how much local knowledge counts in entrepreneurship.”

 The project of another GPPN participant, Lidia Cano Pecharromán MIA ’17, sought to improve the current monitoring process of the SDGs.